-The overall aim of the Reference Group on Ageing and Palliative is to advance our understanding of palliative care for older people, particularly those with frailty, identify key areas for improving practice, policy and research, and compiling evidence-based practices to improve palliative care for older across a variety of settings.
+The EAPC’s Reference Group on Aging and Palliative care aims to advance our understanding of palliative care for older people, particularly those with frailty, identify key areas for improving practice, policy and research, and compile evidence-based practices to improve palliative care for older people in a variety of settings.
 The Reference Group brings together an international and multidisciplinary network of researchers and professionals involved in studying and improving palliative care for older people.

 - Build an international and multidisciplinary network of researchers and clinicians engaged in the topic of Ageing and Palliative Care (WP1)